Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: The problem considered and the proposed IS procedure

-The choice of the transformation $\mv{T}(\cdot)$ in (\ref{IS-transf}), which implicitly specifies the IS density, is guided by the self-similarity properties of the probability distribution of $\XX$ made concrete by means of the large deviations framework developed in Sections \ref{sec:Mod-Framework} - \ref{sec:LD-Tails}.
-Building on this framework, an account on the rationale behind the choice of the IS transformation (\ref{IS-transf}) and its variance reduction properties is offered in Section \ref{sec:IS-VR}.
-Roughly speaking, the transformation $\mv{T}(\cdot)$ suitably replicates the concentration properties of the theoretically optimal IS distribution by learning from observations which are not as rare.
-This is facilitated by taking the parameter $l$ such that $l \ll u$ and the event $\{L(\XX) > l\},$ though also a tail risk event, is much more frequently observed in the initial samples when compared to the target event $\{L(\XX) > u\}.$ Concretely, we show in Section \ref{sec:IS-VR} that even if the parameter $l$ is set as $O(\log u),$ which is negligible relative to the level $u,$ the variance of the resulting IS estimator is small as in,
+The choice of the transformation $\mv{T}(\cdot)$ in Algorithm \ref{algo:IS}, which implicitly specifies the IS density, is guided by the self-similarity properties of the distribution of $\XX$ to be made concrete with the large deviations framework in following Sections \ref{sec:Mod-Framework} - \ref{sec:LD-Tails}.
+Building on this framework, an account on the rationale behind the choice of the IS transformation $\mv{T}$ and its variance reduction properties is offered in Section \ref{sec:IS-VR}.
+Roughly speaking, the transformation $\mv{T}(\cdot)$ seeks to suitably replicate the concentration properties of the theoretically optimal IS distribution from observations which are not as rare.
+This is facilitated by taking the parameter $l$ such that $l \ll u$ and the event $\{L(\XX) \geq l\},$ though also a tail risk event, is much more frequently observed in the initial samples when compared to the target event $\{L(\XX) \geq u\}.$ Even if the parameter $l$ is relatively negligible when compared to the level $u,$ we show the variance of the resulting IS estimator is small as in,

-as the estimation task is made more challenging by taking $p_u \rightarrow 0.$ The relationship (\ref{log-opt-VR}) holds for any arbitrary choice of $\varepsilon > 0$ and for any choice of $l = l(u)$ which is taken to be slowly varying in $u$ and satisfies $\lim_{u \rightarrow \infty} l(u) = +\infty;$ see Theorem \ref{thm:Var-Red} in Section \ref{sec:IS-VR} for a precise statement of the variance reduction result and Section \ref{sec:preliminaries} for the definition and examples of slowly varying functions.
-Unlike traditional IS approaches which require solving a nontrivial optimization problem, the selection of IS density within the implicitly specified IS distributions family is simplified to that of selecting the single parameter $l.$ The robust variance reduction guarantee, obtained for any $l$ which is slowly varying in $u,$ enables us to confine the search for a good choice of the hyperparameter $l$ to be within a relatively narrow range.
-One may then execute the selection of $l$ by means of cross-validation (or) by incorporating adaptive stochastic approximation schemes such as in \cite{lemaire2010}; see Section \ref{sec:num-exp} for an example using cross-validation.
+as the estimation task is made more challenging by taking $p_u \rightarrow 0.$ The relationship (\ref{log-opt-VR}) holds for any arbitrary $\varepsilon > 0$ and any choice of $l = l(u)$ which is taken to be slowly varying in $u$ and satisfying $\lim_{u \rightarrow \infty} l(u) = +\infty;$ see Theorem \ref{thm:Var-Red} in Section \ref{sec:IS-VR} for a precise statement of the variance reduction result and Section \ref{sec:preliminaries} for the definition and examples of slowly varying functions.